-Annie is supporting Abundant Borders on a voluntary basis as Treasurer and managing the administration of the organisation.
+Annie is supporting Abundant Borders on a voluntary basis as Treasurer and by managing the administration of the organisation.

 Over the past 40 years, Graham has amassed a huge amount of knowledge in permaculture, renewables and sustainable business.

 The author of two books “The Permaculture Way” and “The Permaculture Garden”, Graham’s home is Garden Cottage, which is sited in part of the old walled garden of the Lees Stables, Coldstream.
 It is a forest garden started from scratch twenty six years ago, and is now sufficiently mature to show the intention of its original design.
 As well as producing 1.25 tonnes of edible produce in 2015, the garden also produces firewood, hundreds of plants and trees a year for the Red Shed nursery, a haven for wildlife, and a general sense of well-being.
 For anyone interested in practical applications of permaculture principles it’s an inspiring visit.

 As well as offering advice and support to Abundant Borders on a voluntary basis, Graham taught the Permaculture Foundation Course to students in Eyemouth at the start of 2017 and in Hawick Spring 2018.